 Practice doesn't make perfect, but it does make permanent.

 Ingrained movement patterns are more obvious with a skill like piano playing.
 If a pianist practices the same piano mistake over and over, that mistake becomes ingrained in the sequence of notes they play.

-We can't even SEE these habits in the beginning, our tendency to veer right when we think we are in the middle, the leaning of our head to one side as we sit at our desk.
+We can't even SEE these habits, our tendency to veer right in when we think we are in the middle, leaning of our head to one side as we sit at our desk.

 Of COURSE we can't see these things, if we could, we would have changed them long ago.

 So how to we learn to SEE the way we practice and to build repeatable practices worth repeating?